-The trustees of the REIT will, from time to time, in their individual capacities, deal with parties with whom the REIT may be dealing, or may be seeking investments similar to those desired by the REIT.
+The Trustees will, from time to time, in their individual capacities, deal with parties with whom the REIT may be dealing, or may be seeking investments similar to those desired by the REIT.
 The interests of these persons could conflict with those of the REIT.
-Pursuant to the Declaration of Trust, all decisions to be made by the board of trustees of the REIT which involve the REIT are required to be made in accordance with the trustee's' duties and obligations to act honestly and in good faith with a view to the best interests of the REIT.
-In addition, the Declaration of Trust contains provisions requiring the trustees to disclose their interests in certain contracts and transactions and to refrain from voting on those matters.
-Conflicts may also exist as two trustees are affiliated with the Retained Interest Holders and will be nominated by the Retained Interest Holders for so long as the Retained Interest Holders and their associates own, in the aggregate, directly or indirectly, 10% or more of the then outstanding Units (determined as if all Class B Units are redeemed for Units, and including any equity equivalents issued pursuant to any incentive compensation plan adopted by the REIT).
-There can be no assurance that the provisions of the Declaration of Trust will adequately address potential conflicts of interest or that such actual or potential conflicts of interest will be resolved in favor of the REIT.
+Pursuant to the Declaration of Trust, all decisions to be made by the Board which involve the REIT are required to be made in accordance with the Trustees' duties and obligations to act honestly and in good faith with a view to the best interests of the REIT.
+In addition, the Declaration of Trust contains provisions requiring the Trustees to disclose their interests in certain contracts and transactions and to refrain from voting on those matters.
+Conflicts may also exist as two Trustees are affiliated with the retained interest holders and will be nominated by the retained interest holders for so long as the retained interest holders and their associates own, in the aggregate, directly or indirectly, 10% or more of the then outstanding Units (determined as if all Class B Units are redeemed for Units, and including any equity equivalents issued pursuant to any incentive compensation plan adopted by the REIT).
+There can be no assurance that the provisions of the Declaration of Trust will adequately address potential conflicts of interest or that such actual or potential conflicts of interest will be resolved in favour of the REIT.